 Step 2: Install Ezusy

 Ezusy was inspired by the Oberlo app from Shopify, which automates the entire process of dropshipping.
 It’s done by linking to AliExpress and letting you pull products and product information, regardless of which suppliers provide the products.
 AliExpress is an online marketplace with mostly Chinese suppliers.
-It’s similar to Alibaba, but you still get close to wholesale pricing without buying in bulk, making it perfect for dropshipping.
+It’s like Alibaba, but you still get close to wholesale pricing without buying in bulk, making it perfect for dropshipping.

-Go to the Ezusy website.
+To begin, go to the Ezusy website.
 Click on the Create An Account button to get started.

 The confirmation page is simple enough, and Ezusy also sends you a confirmation email.
 Select the Use Ezusy Now button to proceed.